dartmouth-dltg/aspace_content_warnings/README.md

 ## Configuration

-This plugin accepts five configuration options.
+This plugin accepts seven (7) configuration options.
 One controls the visibility of Content Warnings as facets in the staff application and the visibility of Content Warnings as facets in the PUI.
 Set either `staff_faceting` or `public_faceting` to `true` to enable Content Warnings facets in that area.
 Another option `general_only` can be set to true to disable